trek-view/basecamp/_posts/2021-11-05-legal-considerations-street-level-images.md

 Of course, laws get much more complex and differ by geography.

-For UK based photographers, [this article is particularly useful in covering some of the finer details](http://www.photographers-resource.co.uk/photography/Legal/Access_Rights.htm).
+Most people reading this post will want to publish images taken outdoors, both commercially and non-commercially, to create 360 tours on various platforms.

+Generally speaking, in Europe and the US the same legal restrictions apply to publishing a photo as they do to capturing it.
+That is, if it is taken in or of a public place then you are free to publish it.

-It's also important to stress that this post covers the legalities of capturing imagery outdoors, but it does not address the moral issues.
+It's also important to stress that this post covers the legalities of capturing imagery outdoors and publishing it, but it does not address the moral issues.

 For example, I avoid capturing imagery in areas children might be playing.
 Whilst this is legal, morally, I know parents will be rightly concerned with someone capturing footage of their children.